iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Minimum Cost Network Flow Standard Form.md

     \end{cases}
 \end{aligned}
 $$

-Now we can try taking the dual of this using the useful [[../Linear Programming Duality Cheat Sheet]], allowing us to write down the dual as:
+Now we can try taking the dual of this using the useful [Linear Programming Duality Cheat Sheet](../Linear%20Programming%20Duality%20Cheat%20Sheet.md), allowing us to write down the dual as:

 $$
 \begin{aligned}